 Just remember that the type of oil you use is only one factor to consider.
 It is just as important to make sure you are using oils correctly when your precious pets are around.

-We’ll dive into that later, but first, we want you to know which essential oils you should reach for if you have a pet-friendly home.
+We’ll dive into that later.
+But first, we want you to know which essential oils are appropriate in a pet-friendly home.

 What are the Best Essential Oils for Pets?

 When used safely, both you and your pet can enjoy essential oils at home.
 Here are some of our pet-friendly favorites:

 Essential Oils to Promote Healthy Skin and Fur for your Dog

 Cedarwood, lavender, and chamomile may all be great essential oils to use if skin irritations and allergies plague your pet.